farahc123/farahc123-tech501-week1/linux/linux-and-bash-notes.md

      *  4 --- read
      *  2 --- write
      *  1 --- execute
-     *  you **add** these to come up with a three-digit number symbolising permissions for user/group/others, e.g. 777 means full permissions for all
+     *  you **add** these to come up with a three-digit number symbolising permissions for user/group/others in that order, e.g. 777 means full permissions for all

   ## Permissions-related commands